qiyfoundation/Qiy-Scheme/Contributor License Agreement - Employed.md

 The different elements, which constitute the Qiy Scheme, are jointly developed by Contributors under the supervision of the Qiy Foundation.

 # Transfer of ownership and control
-It is essential to clarify the ownership and control over and the use of intellectual property rights (hereinafter ñ 'IPR') and other forms of ownership or control in regard to Contributions by any person participating in the development of the Qiy Scheme (hereinafter - 'Contributor').
-For this reason, each Contributor must sign a Contributor License Agreement (hereinafter ñ 'CLA').
+It is essential to clarify the ownership and control over and the use of intellectual property rights (hereinafter ‚Äì 'IPR') and other forms of ownership or control in regard to Contributions by any person participating in the development of the Qiy Scheme (hereinafter - 'Contributor').
+For this reason, each Contributor must sign a Contributor License Agreement (hereinafter ‚Äì 'CLA').
 The terms of this CLA are based upon and implement the Qiy Foundation's IPR Policy Rules and Guidelines.

 This CLA sets forth the terms under which a Contributor agrees to participate in the above development processes.
 Each Contributor grants a non-exclusive license to the Qiy Foundation as specified in this CLA, in respect of any Contribution, which may qualify as an original work under copyright law.
 The collective rights in the work, which is created by or on the basis of Contributions submitted by Contributors, will be vested exclusively in the Qiy Foundation.
 In return, the Qiy Foundation shall grant Contributors the necessary rights that they may need in order to use the works to which they contributed, for their own commercial or non-commercial purposes.
 However, their use of those rights must not conflict with or modify the development process which takes place under this CLA.
 Except for the limited definitions specifically referenced herein, this CLA sets forth the Contributor's entire licensing obligations and supersedes all prior negotiations, agreements, understandings, and obligations with respect thereto.